statisticsnorway/ssb-dash-framework/CONTRIBUTING.md

 ### The class structure

+We structure the code with an abstract class that contains all of the necessary dash components and functionality to be a fully functional module, and then create classes that inherit from it and adds a specific implementation.
+This structure allows the module to be reused in different ways.

+#### Base class

-When creating a new module, start by creating the base class.
+When creating a new module, start by creating the base class as shown in the example below.

 ```python
 from abc import ABC, abstractmethod